awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 A text string containing the Amazon S3 file name including the path of the file\.

 *region*
-A text string containing the AWS Region that the file is in\.
+A text string identifying the AWS Region location of the file\.
 For a listing of AWS Region names and associated values, see [Regions, Availability Zones, and Local Zones](Concepts.RegionsAndAvailabilityZones.md)\.

 *access\_key*
 A text string containing the access key to use for the import operation\.
 The default is NULL\.